Revenue Maximization and Learning in Products Ranking: Best-x Algorithm for Optimal Ranking

+and hence the approximation ratio of the Best-x Algorithm is $1/e$.
+The $1/e$ bound is achieved when $R(\sigma^x,x)$ is linear in $x$ and the attention span $X$ has a geometric distribution with success probability approaching 0. \end{restatable} To prove the theorem, we find that if $R(\sigma^x,x)$ does not have a linear structure, or the attention span does not have a geometric distribution, we can always perturb their values such that $\max_k \, R(\sigma^k, k) G_k$ does not change but the clairvoyant revenue $\sum_{x=1}^M g_x R(\sigma^x,x)$ strictly increases.
+Once we establish the worst-case structure, the proof of the bound follows naturally.

-\Copy{rev:clairvoyant-1/2}{\sg{Theorem \ref{thm:approx} is in sharp contrast to \cite{brubach2021follow}, where they show that any algorithm can be arbitrarily bad relative to the clairvoyant upper bound.
+Theorem \ref{thm:approx} is in sharp contrast to \cite{brubach2021follow}, where they show that any algorithm can be arbitrarily bad relative to the clairvoyant upper bound.
 By adding the arguably mild IFR assumption, we can guarantee a $1/e$ performance ratio relative to the clairvoyant revenue.

+As we can see, when considering random attention spans with IFR, the approximation algorithm we have developed proves to be quite efficient.
+In particular, when we direct our attention to problem formulation (\ref{prob:worstcase}), we find that the approximation ratio of $1/e$ is not only tight but also achievable.
+This scenario occurs when the revenue function $R(\sigma^x,x)$ increases linearly with $x$ and when the attention span has a geometric distribution with $M \rightarrow +\infty$ and the success probability tending to zero.
+However, it is important to note that the condition $R(\sigma^x,x)\le R(\sigma^{x+1},x+1), \, \forall x=1,\dots,M-1$ and $R(\sigma^{x-1},x-1) + R(\sigma^{x+1},x+1) \leq 2R(\sigma^{x},x)$ for all $x = 2, \ldots, M-1$ from formulation (\ref{prob:worstcase}) is merely a necessary condition for the clairvoyant revenue.
+Meanwhile, the term $R(\sigma^k,k)G_k$ represents a lower bound of the revenue achievable by the Best-x algorithm.
+This discrepancy suggests that there might be a loss in the tightness of real performance bound due to the relaxation of the problem formulation.

+Fortunately, we can show that no algorithm can achieve more than $1/2$ of the clairvoyant revenue.
+Therefore, the optimality gap is capped at $1/2 - 1/e \approx 0.13$.
+We acknowledge that our current analytical methods fall short of completely closing this gap and leave it as a subject for future research.

-Next, we show that the ratio $1/e$ is close to the best one can get relative to the upper bound.}} \sg{\begin{proposition} There exist $M$, $\{r_i,\lambda_i\}_{i=1}^M$, and a distribution of $X$ satisfying Assumption~\ref{assump:IFR} such that no algorithm can achieve more than $1/2$ of the clairvoyant upper bound:
+\begin{proposition} There exist $M$, $\{r_i,\lambda_i\}_{i=1}^M$, and a distribution of $X$ satisfying Assumption~\ref{assump:IFR} such that no algorithm can achieve more than $1/2$ of the clairvoyant upper bound:

-\end{proposition}}
+\end{proposition}

-\sg{In the proof, we construct a special instance in which we prove that no algorithms can achieve an expected revenue higher than $1/2$ of the clairvoyant upper bound.
-Therefore, for random attention spans with IFR, the approximation algorithm we develop is rather efficient: the optimality gap is at most $1/2-1/e \approx 0.13$.}
+In the proof, we construct a special instance in which we prove that no algorithms can achieve an expected revenue higher than $1/2$ of the clairvoyant upper bound.